tron-latam/solidity-random-commit-reveal/README.md

 ```sh
 $ npm run tronbox-migrate
 ```
+**Copy rename .env.example into .env**
+After renaming the file replace the variables with the adequate test keys.
+Look for your contract address and your testing private keys

 ## Available Commands

 -  `npm run dev` - Runs Oracle that generates random number and compiles and hot-reloads UI for development.
+-  `npm run oracle` - Runs Oracle that generates random number.
 -  `npm run serve` - Compiles and hot-reloads for development.
 -  `npm run build` - Compiles and minifies for production
 -  `npm run lint` - Lints and fixes files.